cpierret/aho-corasick-search/README.md

 ## Building

 All sources are located under the `src/` directory.
-To build your own program that links against the library you only need a C++11 compiler.
+To build your own program that links against the library you need a C++17-capable compiler.
 The example below compiles `example.cpp` together with the library sources:

 ```sh
 g++ -std=c++17 -O2 example.cpp src/aho_corasick.cc -o example